Board of Directors

 Founder and CEO

 Pooja founded ProjectCSGIRLS in 2013 during the summer after her sophomore year of high school.
-She recently graduated from Harvard College with an A.B. in Biomedical Engineering.
 An advocate and speaker for encouraging girls in STEM, she has spoken on the underrepresentation of women in technology and her outreach work at conferences and summits around the country.
-Pooja has been recognized by organizations including the National Center for Women and Information Technology and the Clinton Foundation, and she is also the founder of the Action and Civic Tech Scholars Program.
-Academically, she is particularly interested in the intersection of healthcare, education, and technology.
-For more info, see www.poojachandrashekar.com.
+Pooja has been recognized by organizations including the National Center for Women and Information Technology and the Clinton Foundation.
+Academically, she is interested in the intersection of healthcare and technology.
+She is currently a medical student at Harvard Medical School and graduated from Harvard College with an A.B. in Biomedical Engineering.
+For more information, see www.poojachandrashekar.com.

 Member of the Board of Directors

 Patsy has always believed in the strength of women.
 While working in television, she produced a documentary on the history of women’s right to vote.
 Inspired by these strong, resilient women, Patsy set out to counter the message that television and social media sends to girls – that they are not smart enough, not thin enough and not pretty enough.
 She began by holding focus groups among teenage girls to find out what was really going on in their lives.
 Determined to empower girls and introduce them to strong, resilient women, Patsy created The Virginia Girls’ Summit.
 The Virginia Girls’ Summit quickly sold out two years in a row and their teenage ambassadors, who create each summit, asked for more than just a one day event.
 She now leads She Rocks The World (SRTW), an online platform for teenage girls to share their voices throughout the U.S. and the world.

 Director of Curriculum Development